Degrees and Certificates

 Credits 4

 Algebra/trigonometry-based.
 Topics include measurement, kinematics in one and two dimensions, Newton’s laws, energy, momentum, rotational kinematics and dynamics, and temperature and heat.
 Laboratory utilizes computers for data acquisition and analysis.
 Meets General Education requirement for Science.
+Offered in fall.

 PHYS126: College Physics II